Curing (chemistry): Curing process

 During the curing process, single monomers and oligomers, mixed with or without a curing agent, react to form a tridimensional polymeric network.

 In the very first part of the reaction branches of molecules with various architectures are formed, and their molecular weight increases in time with the extent of the reaction until the network size is equal to the size of the system.
 The system has lost its solubility and its viscosity tends to infinite.
 The remaining molecules start to coexist with the macroscopic network until they react with the network creating other crosslinks.
 The crosslink density increases until the system reaches the end of the chemical reaction.

 Curing can be induced by heat, radiation, electron beams, or chemical additives.
-To quote from IUPAC: curing "might or might not require mixing with a chemical curing agent."
-Thus, two broad classes are (i) curing induced by chemical additives (also called curing agents, hardeners) and (ii) curing in the absence of additives.
+To quote from IUPAC: curing "might or might not require mixing with a chemical curing agent".
+Thus, two broad classes are curing induced by chemical additives (also called curing agents, hardeners) and curing in the absence of additives.
 An intermediate case involves a mixture of resin and additives that requires external stimulus (light, heat, radiation) to induce curing.

 The curing methodology depends on the resin and the application.
 Particular attention is paid to the shrinkage induced by the curing.
-Usually small values of shrinkage (2-3%) are desirable.
+Usually small values of shrinkage (2–3%) are desirable.